jimd80/MicrobitUsbKeyboard/README.md

 ## Scratch developer tips
 The difficult part is to build code that **not** needs to be copy-pasted 26 times for each player.
 The most simple starting point makes use of cloning a sprite and can be like this:
 ![DojoGameHelper](https://github.com/jimd80/MicrobitUsbKeyboard/blob/main/doc/Scratch%20DojoGameHelper.png?raw=true)
 Try it yourself in the [DojoGameHelp1](https://scratch.mit.edu/projects/1082054988) Scratch project.
+This is the simplest approch, but it sometimes misses keystrokes unfortunately because of the polling technique.
+If you need 100% accuracy, it is better to work event driven so that the key press time doesn't matter.
+This event driven approch can be found in the [DojoGameHelp2](https://scratch.mit.edu/projects/1123169107/) project.

 To see a complete game using another technique, check out this [A horse racing game](https://scratch.mit.edu/projects/1110965589/) (music is removed due to copyright reasons).

 Note that you do not need any extra hardware to run or test the games, just press a..z (and spacebar to go to the next screen). **This makes it an ideal challenge for participants to create their own games at home, and play them together with all classmates on a big screen!**

 ## Additional resources
 In classrooms, there is often not much time to waste.
 When playing with 26 players, it can be challenging to handle the storage, distribution and collection of the Micro:bits in a short time.
-Therefore, a 3D printable case is available to store 27 Micro:bits, the USB cable and the battery box together in a compact way.
+Therefore, a 3D printable case is available to store 27 Micro:bits, the USB cable and the battery box together in a compact way. **It is strongly adviced to print this with a special ESD-safe filament!**

 The STL file is available [here](https://github.com/jimd80/MicrobitUsbKeyboard/blob/main/doc/Microbit%20case.stl?raw=true)